whichdigital/active-rest-client/README.md

 #### Association Type 2 - Lazy Loading From Other URLs

-When mapping the method, passing a list of attributes will cause any requests for those attributes to mapped to the URLs given in the response.
+When mapping the method, passing a list of attributes will cause any requests for those attributes to mapped to the URLs given in their responses.
 The response for the attribute may be one of the following:

 `"attribute" : "URL"`
 `"attribute" : { "url" : "URL"}`